Lewis Spence (footballer): Dundee

 On 22 June 2017, Spence signed a one-year contract with Scottish Premiership club Dundee, under manager Neil McCann who had previously coached him at Dunfermline.
 After impressing in his first season, Spence signed a two-year contract extension in April 2018, which was due to keep him at the club until summer 2020.
 McCann was replaced as manager by Jim McIntyre during the 2018–19 season, and Spence was released from his contract in January 2019.

 Ross County

 After his release by Dundee, Spence signed for Scottish Championship club Ross County.
 In his first season, he played 21 games, including 15 in the league.
 He helped Ross County win the title and therefore promotion into the Scottish Premiership.
-He was also apart of the Scottish League Challenge Cup final squad, that Ross County won 3–1 against Connah's Quay.
+He was also a part of the Scottish League Challenge Cup final squad, that Ross County won 3–1 against Connah's Quay.
 He spent another year at the club, only making 15 appearances.